adi658/cert-manager/docs/tutorials/acme/migrating-from-kube-lego.rst

 .. code-block:: shell

-   $ kubectl create -f kube-lego-account.yaml \
+   $ kubectl create -f kube-certmanager-account.yaml \
        --namespace kube-system

 4. Creating an ACME ClusterIssuer using your old ACME account
 =============================================================

-We need to create a ClusterIssuer which will hold information about the ACME account previously registered via kube-lego.
-In order to do so, we need two more pieces of information from our old kube-lego deployment: the server URL of the ACME server, and the email address used to register the account.
+We need to create a ClusterIssuer which will hold information about the ACME account previously registered via kube-certmanager.
+In order to do so, we need two more pieces of information from our old kube-certmanager deployment: the server URL of the ACME server, and the email address used to register the account.

-Both of these bits of information are stored within the kube-lego ConfigMap.
+Both of these bits of information are stored within the kube-certmanager ConfigMap.

 To retrieve them, you should be able to ``get`` the ConfigMap using ``kubectl``:

 .. code-block:: shell

-   $ kubectl get configmap kube-lego -o yaml \
+   $ kubectl get configmap kube-certmanager -o yaml \
-       --namespace kube-lego \
+       --namespace kube-certmanager \
        --export

-Your email address should be shown under the ``.data.lego.email`` field, and the ACME server URL under ``.data.lego.url``.
+Your email address should be shown under the ``.data.certmanager.email`` field, and the ACME server URL under ``.data.certmanager.url``.

-For the purposes of this guide, we will assume the lego email is ``user@example.com`` and the URL ``https://acme-staging-v02.api.letsencrypt.org/directory``.
+For the purposes of this guide, we will assume the certmanager email is ``user@example.com`` and the URL ``https://acme-staging-v02.api.letsencrypt.org/directory``.

 Now that we have migrated our private key to the new Secret resource, as well